Yee-Sing/led/README.md

     ```

 ## ⚙️ Download the Pretrained Model
-Our pretrained DTSNN model can be downloaded at [Baidu Netdisk](https://pan.baidu.com/s/1W9gDwb7E50aPkfnKp2c-iQ) with the extraction code"5wt7", which is fully implemented on the **Spikingjelly** SNN platform.
+Our pretrained DTSNN model can be downloaded at [DTSNN](https://pan.baidu.com/s/1W9gDwb7E50aPkfnKp2c-iQ) with the extraction code"5wt7", which is fully implemented on the **Spikingjelly** SNN platform.
 So, the necessary environment implementation can refer to the guidance from **[Spikingkelly](https://github.com/fangwei123456/spikingjelly)**.

 ## 🔄 Future Updates